ESandML/SSL4GIE/README.md

 Please note that the argument `--idx [idx]` can be included to specify the indexes of the test set you wish to make and save visualisations of predictions for, where `[idx]` is a comma separated list of the indexes (no spaces).
 For example, for making and saving visualisations of predictions on just the 11th and 486th examples of the test set, use `--idx 11,468`.

-Please also note that, when using MoCo v3 or MAE, we use code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories, which are both released under CC BY-NC 4.0 licenses.
+Please also note that, when using MoCo v3 or MAE, code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories is used, which are both released under CC BY-NC 4.0 licenses.
 Any results from such runs are therefore covered by a CC BY-NC 4.0 license.
 Additionally, any results from the use of C3VD are covered by a CC BY-NC-SA 4.0 license.

 ## 4. License

 This repository is released under the Apache 2.0 license as found in the [LICENSE](https://github.com/ESandML/SSL4GIE/blob/main/LICENSE) file.
-Please however note that when using MoCo v3 or MAE, we use code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories, which are both released under CC BY-NC 4.0 licenses, and any results from such runs are therefore covered by a CC BY-NC 4.0 license.
+Please however note that when using MoCo v3 or MAE, code from the [MoCo v3](https://github.com/facebookresearch/moco-v3) or [MAE](https://github.com/facebookresearch/mae) repositories is used, which are both released under CC BY-NC 4.0 licenses, and any results from such runs are therefore covered by a CC BY-NC 4.0 license.
 Additionally, any results from the use of C3VD are covered by a CC BY-NC-SA 4.0 license.

 ## 5. Citation